Blendify/blender-manual/blender_docs/manual/interface/common_shortcuts.rst

   (also available from the context menu).

   Useful when writing drivers or scripts.
-- :kbd:`Shift-Ctrl-Alt-C` -- Over property buttons copies their *full* data-path for the Data-Block and property.
+- :kbd:`Shift-Ctrl-Alt-C` -- Over property buttons copies their *full* data-path for the data-block and property.

   Note that in most cases it is best to access values based on the context, instead of by name.